Thousands of Russian tech workers sign a petition opposing Putin’s invasion of Ukraine

 Soon after Lukyanchikova created the petition, it began spreading among Russian tech workers, who shared it with friends and colleagues on social media.

-“10,000, it’s a huge number,” said Alexander Tomas, a tech worker at a major IT firm who signed the petition, adding that he believed all the signatories lived in Russia or were of Russian origin.
+“10,000, it’s a huge number,” said Alexander Tomas, a tech worker at a major IT firm who signed the petition, adding that he believed that all the signatories lived in Russia or were of Russian origin.
 “There were no big names, opinion leaders or influencers behind the letter, so people mainly signed it and shared with each other on Telegram and other messengers.”
-Lukyanchikova and Tomas both spoke on condition that their employers not be identified.
+Lukyanchikova and Tomas both spoke on the condition that their employers not be identified.

 Tomas said most of his friends and colleagues work in tech or journalism, and most of them wrote on social media opposing the attack.
 Some even attended rallies.
 “The current situation will mainly affect normal people in Ukraine and Russia,” he said.

-Tomas also said that the retaliatory sanctions from western countries against Russia won’t hurt the country’s wealthy elite.
-“In the end of the day, sanctions will hit precisely doctors, teachers, pensioners who will have less money to live," he said.
+Tomas also said that the retaliatory sanctions from Western countries against Russia won’t hurt the country’s wealthy elite.
+“In the end of the day, sanctions will hit precisely doctors, teachers, pensioners who will have less money to live,” he said.